 21st November 2019 - Warwick Classics 'Ancient Worlds Study Day'

-On Thursday 21st November the WCN and Dept of Classics and Ancient History at Warwick will be running our 2019 Warwick Classics Network Study Day entitled ‘Ancient Worlds’.
+On Thursday 21st November the WCN and Dept of Classics and Ancient History at Warwick held its 2019 Warwick Classics Network Study Day entitled ‘Ancient Worlds’.

-Organised through the generous support of the A. G. Leventis Foundation, the day is aimed at school children from KS2-KS5 and for members of the general public and will be organised to suit each audience (see schedule),
+Organised through the generous support of the A. G. Leventis Foundation, the day was aimed at school children from KS2-KS5 and for members of the general public and will be organised to suit each audience.
+A full report of the day can be read here.

-Top authors such as Natalie Haynes, Emily Hauser, Caroline Lawrence, and Alexandra Sheppard will give talks and lead workshops on the ancient world, myths and story-telling.
-Caroline Lawrence, author of The Roman Mysteries series will talk on Myths, Movies and Storytelling - What do Paddington and Aeneas have in common?
-More than you might imagine!
-In a fun illustrated talk, million-selling author Caroline shares how poets, storytellers and movie-makers use the same fun steps when composing their epics.
-Alexandra Sheppard, author of Oh My Gods will give a talk on ‘21st Century Gods - Together you will explore the role of mythology in ancient Greece, then as a group, you will imagine a new set of gods relevant to our modern world.
-Emily Hauser author of the best-selling Golden Apple Trilogy will give a talk on ‘Rewriting AncientGreek Myths in Fiction’ - How do we go about remaking ancient Greek myths for a modern audience?
+Top authors such as Natalie Haynes, Emily Hauser, Caroline Lawrence, and Alexandra Sheppard gave talks on the ancient world, myths and story-telling.
+Caroline Lawrence, author of The Roman Mysteries series spoke on Myths, Movies and Storytelling - What do Paddington and Aeneas have in common?, and fascinated the audience with her version of the hero's journey.
+Alexandra Sheppard, author of Oh My Gods gave a talk on ‘21st Century Gods - exploring the role of mythology in ancient Greece, and imagining a new set of gods relevant to our modern world.
+Emily Hauser author of the best-selling Golden Apple Trilogy spoke on ‘Rewriting AncientGreek Myths in Fiction’ - How do we go about remaking ancient Greek myths for a modern audience?
 And how can storytelling open up new perspectives on the ancient Greek myths we thought we knew so well?
-And Natalie Haynes, author of The Amber Fury, The Children of Jocasta, and creator of BBC's Stand up for the Classics will give a talk entitled Troy Story, about all things Trojan and her latest best-seller A Thousand Ships.
+And Natalie Haynes, author of The Amber Fury, The Children of Jocasta, and creator of BBC's Stand up for the Classics gave a talk entitled Troy Story, about all things Trojan, and gave a bravura performance summarising all 24 books of the Iliad in 25 minutes!
+The authors also signed copies of their books which were on sale during the event, thanks to Blackwell's booksellers.

 5th October 2019 - Connecting Cultures/City od Culture Open Showcase, FarGo Village, Coventry